Countries with No Property Taxes Where You REALLY Own Your Home

 If you own property in the Western world, not only have you taken a long position on your government’s declining currency, but you’ve effectively signed up for a lifetime of indentured servitude.

-For all your government’s efforts to promote home ownership over renting, the reality is that property owners are the biggest renters of all.
 Should you choose to become a Nomad Capitalist client, we’ll consistently encourage you to ‘go where you’re treated best’ and carefully craft your financial plan.

-It’s certainly vital when it comes to owning a property.
 We actively discourage people from buying real estate in the United States.
 In addition to all the other reasons, high property taxes are one of our primary concerns.

-Sure, you could go from one bankrupt state to the most free state in the US, but that’s no better than catching a falling knife.
-When North Dakota, allegedly one of the freest states in the USA, voted overwhelmingly not to do away with the state’s property tax, we learned everything we needed to know about most Americans’ opinions on property taxes.
+When North Dakota, allegedly one of the freest states in the US, voted overwhelmingly not to do away with the state’s property tax, we learned everything we needed to know.

 A total of 66% of residents there voted ‘no’ at a time when the state’s coffers were already overflowing with revenue from oil activity.